Vera-Sjunnesson/project-mongo-api/README.md

 The main challenge was to learn all the new mongoose syntax and familiarize with the mongoose methods.

-# Technologies used:
+## Technologies used:
-Node.js
-Mongoose
-Express
-CORS
-JSON
-MongoDB
-HomeBrew
-Swagger
+- Node.js/
+- Mongoose/
+- Express/
+- CORS/
+- JSON/
+- MongoDB/
+- Swagger/
-Express List Endpoints
+- Express List Endpoints

-# Features:
+## Features:
 Retrieve data from all 150 movies
 Limit the amount of pages and objects with page and limit query values Filter out movies assciated with a specific director, producer or/and actor